jameskimmel/ZFS/The problem with RAIDZ.md

 ## TLDR
 RAIDZ is only great for sequential reads and writes of big files.
 An example of that would be a fileserver that mostly hosts big files.
 For VMs or iSCSI, RAIDZ will not get you the storage efficiency you think you will get, and also it will perform badly.
+Use mirror instead.
+It is a pretty long text, but you can jump to the conlusion and to the efficency tables at the end.

 ## Introduction and glossary
 Before we start, some ZFS glossary.
 These are important to understand the examples later on.